work about resume contact

 // Community First

-Hosting events taught me that community is a product too.
-Every detail — the invite, the space, the energy in the room — communicates something about your brand.
-When people show up, they're trusting you with their time.
-Getting that right matters just as much as any screen I've ever designed.
+Hosting events taught me that community is a product too — every detail, from invite to energy in the room, matters just as much as any screen I've designed.

 // Product Meets Reality

-Working on both the product and the real-world experiences simultaneously gave me a perspective I couldn't have gotten any other way.
-You see how people actually behave — not just in a test session, but in the moments you designed for.
-That gap between what you assumed and what you observe is where the best product decisions come from.
+Working on both the product and real-world experiences simultaneously let me see how people actually behave, not just in a test session.
+That gap between assumption and observation is where the best product decisions come from.

 // Wearing Every Hat

-Across this project I was a brand designer, product designer, event producer, and social media lead — sometimes all in the same week.
-That taught me how to prioritize ruthlessly and how design thinking applies well beyond the screen.
-The discipline of making things intentional, cohesive, and human-centred carries into every format.
+Across this project I was a brand designer, product designer, event producer, and social media lead — sometimes all in the same week, teaching me to prioritize ruthlessly and apply design thinking well beyond the screen.

 RESULTS